mars-project/mars/docs/source/learn/xgboost.rst

 Installation
 ------------

-If you are trying to use Mars on a single machine e.g. your laptop, make sure XGBoost is installed.
+If you are trying to use Mars on a single machine e.g. on your laptop, make sure XGBoost is installed.

 You can install XGBoost via pip: